rroxas21/presence-documentation/docs/considerations.md

   - Create a comprehensive gesture system using `Vision` pose estimation

 ### Technical Challenges
+No need to worry but at least be aware of

 - **Calibration**:
   - Implement `ARKit`'s world map sharing for spatial alignment